 Continue reading “Kandy and Miguel #3: The Restaurant, Part Two.”

 Stepping closer, he handed the camera off to her.
 “Miguel.”

 Taking it from him, she gestured with it before tucking it into her bag.
 “Thanks.
 Totally forgot it existed.”
 Biting her bottom lip, she could sense him watching her as she pocketed her keys.

 “I wonder why that was, querida.”
 A slight tilt of his head caused a few of the longer layers of his dark hair to curve down around his cheekbones.

-Kandy was cute in her ponytail and brightly coloured tennis shoes, seeming so sweet and unassuming as she stood there.
+Kandy was cute in her ponytail and brightly colored tennis shoes, seeming so sweet and unassuming as she stood there.
 It was quite the opposite from the siren who could’ve had him driving into the rocks earlier.
 She had trouble written all over her.
-The good kind though, the kind Miguel was beginning to realise he missed.
-A distracted pass of his skeleton tattooed hand down his jaw to his ink covered neck ended with another apprehensive straightening of his tie.
-Though he was incredibly handsome in his businessman threads, Kandy had to wonder if he felt like the striped fabric was strangling him with how buttoned up he was.
+The good kind though, the kind Miguel was beginning to realize he missed.
+A distracted pass of his skeleton tattooed hand down his jaw to his ink-covered neck ended with another apprehensive straightening of his tie.
+Though he was incredibly handsome in his businessman threads, Kandy had to wonder if he felt like the striped fabric was strangling him with how buttoned-up he was.
 For Miguel, the way she was looking at him was like an unspoken invitation to come play if he wanted.

 Continue reading “Kandy and Miguel #2: The Restaurant, Part One.”